 Why are we doing this?

 The Surfcoast Basketball Association is a member affiliate of Basketball Victoria, the governing body for the sport state-wide, and therefore it is appropriate for them to facilitate the running of any basketball competitions in the region.The Shire for their part is very supportive and was comfortable in handing over the competition to the Association, knowing it is fully backed and supported by basketball’s state governing body, Basketball Victoria.

 What are the advantages?

-Being amember of Basketball Victoria, the Surfcoast Basketball Association members will be exposed to a range of development opportunities and pathways, the like they have not seen in recent times.
+Being a member of Basketball Victoria, the Surfcoast Basketball Association members are exposed to a range of development opportunities and pathways.
 These pathways provide opportunities for players, referees, coaches and administrators to perform at different levels of our game.
-This includes the opportunity to play and perform at regional, state and national competitions.The Surfcoast Basketball Association also has a range of support mechanisms that it canavail.
+This includes the opportunity to play and perform at regional, state and national competitions.The Surfcoast Basketball Association also has a range of support mechanisms that it can avail.
 Things like: technical matters such as rules, policies and risk management, governance and legal matters, financial matters, tribunals, registration and database management, IT advice, insurances, government relations and facility development and design.